galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 > <comment-title></comment-title>
 >
-> If you did not get your **Gene based pathogenic identification** section output files needed yet or you got an error with any, you can go on and upload them all or the ones missing from Zenodo so you can start this workflow, please don't forget to create the collections for them as explained in the pervious hands-on.
+> If you did not get your **Gene based pathogenic identification** section output files needed yet or you got an error for some reason, you can go on and download them all or the ones missing from Zenodo so you can start this workflow, please don't forget to create the collections for them as explained in the pervious hands-on.
 >
 > > <hands-on-title>Optional Data upload</hands-on-title>
 > >